nicolejkeeney/docker/README.md

 make build
 ```
 ## (2) Launch JupyterLab from docker container
 Now that you have everything set up locally, you can run your python project in JupyterLab from within a docker container created by the image.
-Simply run the following code, and then copy-paste the link outputted in terminal into your web browser:
+Simply run the following command:
 ```
 make local
 ```